mosaic-jasondebolt/phoenix/Phoenix/README.md

 template-ecs-task-worker.json
 ```

+In the above example, the networking and service discovery can be added by following documentation:
+* <a href="https://aws.amazon.com/blogs/aws/amazon-ecs-service-discovery/">ECS Service Discovery Blog Post</a>
+* <a href="https://docs.aws.amazon.com/AmazonECS/latest/developerguide/service-discovery.html">ECS Service Discovery Documentation</a>
+* <a href="https://aws.amazon.com/cloud-map/">AWS CloudMap</a>
+    * <a href="https://aws.amazon.com/about-aws/whats-new/2018/11/introducing-aws-cloud-map/">AWS Cloud Map Blog Post</a>
+    * <a href="https://aws.amazon.com/blogs/aws/aws-cloud-map-easily-create-and-maintain-custom-maps-of-your-applications/">AWS Cloud Map Blog Post</a>

-This flexibility of adding new CloudFormation files, creating your own shell scripts, and updating your Pipeline files
+This flexibility of adding new CloudFormation files, creating your own shell scripts, updating your Pipeline files,
-as you see fits highlights that Phoenix is not a framework.
-Phoenix allows you to author your own CloudFormation templates
+and configuring networking & service discovery as you see fit highlights that Phoenix is **not a framework**.
+AWS is LEGO,
-and deploy them in many different ways (locally, in a pipeline, from Lambda, etc.).
+and Phoenix is just a set of instructions to build microservice LEGO castles.

 Usage:
 ```